 Gonzalo gained his MArch from ETSA Valladolid in 2013 with honours and undertook an exchange semester at the Università degli studi di Genova.

-Rita joined Harry Gugger Studio as an intern in October 2016.
+Jessica Billeter joined Harry Gugger Studio in August 2017.

 Chris is a senior architect who joined Harry Gugger Studio in 2012.